ember-learn/super-rentals-tutorial/src/chapters/14-provider-components.md

 > Zoey says...
 >
 > This search functionality is not perfect.
-Ideally, it would also be case-insensitive and allow you to search by city, category, type, or description.
+Ideally, it would also be case-insensitive, and also allow you to search by city, category, type, or description.
 If you're looking for a challenge, see if you can improve on our search!

 ```run:command hidden=true cwd=super-rentals
 yarn test